Frequently Asked Questions

 Apple could be forced to give app developers and consumers a choice between using the App Store for software distribution and payments and alternative methods.
 Apple stands to lose significant revenue if it loses at trial.

 But even if Apple wins, the case could foreshadow other major changes for Apple.
+Since the Epic v.
+Apple trial began, various developers have spoken up on social media and to journalists about their grievances with Apple and its laborious App Review process.
 Lawmakers at the state and federal level are discussing new legislation to strengthen antitrust laws and enforcement.
-The U.S. Department of Justice could bring its own lawsuit and use evidence and testimony from the Epic lawsuit.
+The Justice Department could bring its own lawsuit and use evidence and testimony from the Epic lawsuit.
+On an international scale, Epic has filed a complaint against Apple in Europe, and a complaint against Google in Australia.

 How will the trial affect smartphone users?